psmietanaa/HawkAir/README.md

 - All libraries required are listed in requirements.txt
 - DDL folder contains some basic data needed for Phase 1
-- All previous Word documents are in documents folder
+- All previous Word documents are stored in documents folder
-- Static folder has webpage content
+- Static folder contains website content
 - Templates is a folder with templates that Bootstrap uses